 This section used to be titled "General Arduino Caveat".
 In it, I used to say that I hadn't used the Arduino much, but was already enthusiastic.
-I am now (blush) a "God Member" at the Arduino forum.. which may have more to do with endless posting than with wisdom, but, at January 2011, I think I can recommend the Arduino without the "I'm new to it" disclaimer?
+I have, from time to time, (blush) been a "God Member" at the Arduino forum.. which may have more to do with endless posting than with wisdom, but, at January 2011, I think I can recommend the Arduino without the "I'm new to it" disclaimer?
 My pages about Arduino programming were started in February 2008.

 From the start, I though the Arduino is a great product.
 I like the support it has had, for years, and hope to see it go from considerable strength to even greater success.

 I say that on the basis of working with computers since 1968, and as someone who taught for twenty years.

 (If you think microcontrollers seem pretty cool, but you're not sure that the Arduino is what you need, my introduction to microcontrollers might be helpful.)

 I dislike 'fancy' websites with more concern for a flashy appearance than for good content.
 For a pretty picture, I can go to an art gallery.
 Of course, an attractive site WITH content deserves praise... as long as that pretty face doesn't cost download time.
 In any case....

 I am trying to present this material in a format which makes it easy for you to USE it.

 Before I turn to fancy things, here's a simple idea which I think will be useful to you.
 These pages are browser friendly.
 If you resize the window your browser occupies, these pages will re-wrap themselves nicely.
 They are much easier to work with if you make the column of text you are trying to read narrower.
 (See my Power Browsing page for more tips like this.)